Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/04-ideation.md

         ```
     - Run the file by clicking the play icon.
 You should see a valid result.

-??? success "Congratulations 🎉 - You learned prompt engineering with Prompty!"
+!!! quote "Congratulations!
+You just learned prompt engineering with Prompty!"

+    Let's recap what we tried:

-    - First, create a base prompt and configure the model, parameters
+    - First, create a base prompt → configure the model, parameters
-    - Next, modify frontmatter to personalize usage, define inputs & test sample
+    - Next, modify frontmatter → spersonalize usage, define inputs & test sample
-    - Then, modify body to reflect system context, instructions and template structure
+    - Then, modify the body →  reflect system context, instructions and template structure
-    - Last, create code to run Prompty from command-line or in automated workflows
+    - Finally, create executable code →  run Prompty from command-line or in automated workflows

-    Iterate and explore changes and their impact on prompt response quality & cost.
-With each iteration, you should get closer to the `contoso_chat/chat.prompty` final version.
-Delete your `sandbox/` folder when done, to keep original app source in focus
+    We saw how these simple tools can help us implement safety guidance for our prompts and iterate on our prompt template design quickly and flexibly, to get to our first prototype.
+The sample data file  provides a test input for rapid iteration, and it allows us understand the "shape" of data we will need, to implement this application in production.

 ---

+_In this section, you saw how Prompty tooling supports rapid prototyping - starting with a basic prompty.
+Continue iterating on your own to get closer to the `contoso_chat/chat.prompty` target.
+You can now delete the `sandbox/` folder, to keep original app source in focus_.

+!!! example "Next → [Let's Evaluate with AI!](./05-evaluation.md) and learn about custom evaluators!"